Ask an Expert: What’s it Like to Be a Superintendent?

 Superintendents are community symbols.
 As the leader of the district who has to appear at school board meetings and talk to the media, people recognize you.
 They may also feel comfortable approaching you in public, and ask what you’re going to do about a particular problem.

 Cash recalls once buying beer at a convenience store on a Saturday.
 Apparently, another shopper identified him.
 The next morning he received a phone call from a member of the school board asking about the purchase.

 While the job can be very rewarding, superintendents have to work hard.
 It’s not a position that follows a nine-to-five schedule, and you will have to work some nights and weekends.
 The intensity and volume of work requires a level of commitment that you might not have previously experienced.
 Be prepared to sacrifice time with your family and friends to get the job done.

-Dr. Cash doesn’t recommend becoming a superintendent in your 30s, as it’s too hard to maintain through retirement.
+It’s not ideal to become a superintendent in your 30s, as it’s too hard to maintain through retirement.

 Superintendents Face Complex Challenges

 In addition to daily tasks, superintendents must tackle high-level challenges that can affect the entire school district.
 Indeed, the biggest challenge for a superintendent is achieving equity in schools.